davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 ## __Introduction__

-CRFs were proposed roughly only year after the Maximum Entropy Markov Models, basically by the same authors.
-Reading through the original [paper that introduced Conditional Random Fields](http://repository.upenn.edu/cgi/viewcontent.cgi?article=1162&context=cis_papers), one finds at the beginning this sentence:
+CRFs were proposed roughly only a year after the Maximum Entropy Markov Model, basically by the same authors.
+Reading through the original [paper that introduced Conditional Random Fields](http://repository.upenn.edu/cgi/viewcontent.cgi?article=1162&context=cis_papers), one finds at the beginning of this sentence:

 _"The critical difference between CRF and MEMM is that the latter uses per-state exponential models for the conditional probabilities of next states given the current state, whereas CRF uses a single exponential model to determine the joint probability of the entire sequence of labels, given the observation sequence.
 Therefore, in CRF, the weights of different features in different states compete against each other."_

 This means that in the MEMMs there is a model to compute the probability of the next state, given the current state and the observation.
-On the other hand CRF computes all state transitions globally, in a single model.
+On the other hand, CRF computes all state transitions globally, in a single model.

-The main motivation for this proposal is the so called Label Bias Problem occurring in MEMM, which generates a bias towards states with few successor states.
+The main motivation for this proposal is the so-called Label Bias Problem occurring in MEMM, which generates a bias towards states with few successor states.

 ### __Label Bias Problem in MEMMs__